cyrusmsk/lang_benchmark/Readme.md

 # Benchmark of performance (Dlang edition)

-### Try to compare performance of D code with others based on some problems from benchmarkgames
+### Try to compare the performance of D code with others based on problems from benchmarkgames

-Initially the idea comes from one popular bencmark repository, which compares different implementations on several languages for some well-known problems: https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html
+Initially the idea comes from one popular benchmark repository, which compares different implementations on several languages for some well-known problems: https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html

-Howerver maintainer of the repository decides to support only small set of popular languages in his environment.
+However maintainer of the repository decides to support in his environment only a small set of popular languages .

 After that another similar web-site was published: https://programming-language-benchmarks.vercel.app/

-It has almost the same problems, but used a different implementations and much bigger number of languages is supported, including **zig**, **crystal**, **nim**, **d**, **v** (and many others).
+It has almost the same problems, but with much larger number of supported languages, including **zig**, **crystal**, **nim**, **d**, **v** (and many others).

 This repository tries to find how **Dlang** is performing on such problems.